Devenet/AdventCalendar/README.md

 # AdventCalendar

 Advent Calendar is a light web application to show a picture and its legend per day before Christmas, or any other event.
-It’s written in PHP, use last web technologies—and proud to not support obsolete versions of IE.
+It’s written in PHP with modern web technologies.

 → [See a demo](https://www.devenet.eu/advent/demo).